UMBC-EEHPC/AIdeckTestbed/Documentation/GAP8.md

 ## Timers

-The GAP8 has a variety of timers, which are each fed by a variety of clock sources such as frequency locked loops (FLL), FLLs with a prescaler, a 32 kHz clock crystal, and external events.
-The actual timers available on the GAP8 are a little bit confusingly stated in the manual.
+The GAP8 has several timers, which are each fed by a variety of clock sources such as frequency locked loops (FLL), FLLs with a prescaler, a 32 kHz clock crystal, and external events.
+The actual timers available on the GAP8 are a rather confusingly described in the manual.
 It states there's 5 timers total, 4 advanced timers which each have 4 PWM outputs, as well as a single 32 bit SysTick timer.
 The 4 PWM timers make sense, however, there is no singular 32 bit SysTick timer, what this likely refers to is the 32 bit timer used by the Fabric Controller, as well as the other 32 bit timer used by the cluster cores as a group.
 These two 32 bit timers can be combined to form a 64 bit timer value.
 The Fabric Controller is the main timer used by this project, luckily the GAP SDK provides a simple wrapper for reading the current timer value, rt_time_get_us().

 ## UART

 The GAP8 has a UART peripheral built right into it, although there doesn't seem to be any documentation on its available baudrates, it seems to be able to send at a rate of anywhere between around 100 to 625000 baud/second.
-Since it's UART, there's not much to say about it other than that the GAP SDK contains API bindings for interacting with it.
+Since it's ultimately just UART, there's not much to say about it other than that the GAP SDK contains API bindings for interacting with it.

 ## JTAG

-This generally isn't too important, just like with most JTAG implementations, it's simply used for uploading programs and debugging those programs.
+This generally isn't too important, as with most JTAG implementations, it's simply used for uploading programs and debugging.

 ## I2C